-The basic philosophy behind financial aid programs, and of the offices that administer them, is that no prospective student should be denied access to higher education because of financial burdens.
+The philosophy behind financial aid programs, and of the offices that administer them, is that no student should be denied access to higher education because of finances.
 With this in mind, North Central College has established the Office of Financial Aid.
-The staff of this office are dedicated to the administration of student financial aid in the most equitable manner to the largest number of qualified students that resources permit.
-In addition, the Office of Financial Aid is ready and willing to answer any of your questions concerning financial aid and to assist you with any financial challenges you may have while you are a student at North Central College.
+The team is dedicated to the administration of student financial aid in the most equitable manner to the largest number of qualified students that resources permit.
+In addition, the Office of Financial Aid is available to answer any of your questions concerning financing your education, as well as evaluating changes in circumstances while you are a student at North Central College.
+The Office of Financial Aid coordinates a variety of federal, state, institutional, and private programs of financial aid, each with different regulations, requirements, procedures, and forms.